 - a) 4, 5 and 6 year old-Young Horse competitions must only be judged by at least 2 EA or FEIaccredited Young Horse judges - b) 7 year old Young Horse competitions require one technical judge of at least B level at C to judge the technical execution of the test.
-Plus, two other judges who must be at least EA YH qualified sitting together at E or B to judge the quality and standard of training as per the usual Young Horse assessment - c) in commanded tests, the judges will sit together at E or B. However, where the arena layout does not provide room for this positioning the judges may sit at C - d) in all FEI Young Horse tests (including qualifying events) the judges will sit together at C - e) judges and YH specialists must adhere to the requirement of Rule 1.7 Conflict of interest and declare any conflict of interest
+Plus, two other judges who must be at least EA YH qualified sitting together at E or B to judge the quality and standard of training as per the usual Young Horse assessment. if one is a D level judge the 2nd judge must be at least C level - c) in commanded tests, the judges will sit together at E or B. However, where the arena layout does not provide room for this positioning the judges may sit at C - d) in all FEI Young Horse tests (including qualifying events) the judges will sit together at C - e) judges and YH specialists must adhere to the requirement of Rule 1.7 Conflict of interest and declare any conflict of interest